rtrjl/demo_htmx_websockets/README.md

 The /cashier_buttons view simulate the physical buttons which is pressed to change the screen state, you can also change language.

-The key here is to understand the interactions between the views and the consumer:
+The key here is to understand the interactions between the views and the CashierConsumer:

 1. The browser sends a POST request to the *demo_cashier_action* view, including the cashier parameter and the value of the selected language.